 Is there a limit on how much a landlord can demand as a security deposit?

-In California the limit is 2 months for unfurnished apartments and 3 for furnished apartments (plus an extra half month if the tenant has a waterbed!)
+However, in California the limit is 2 months for unfurnished apartments and 3 for furnished apartments (plus an extra half month if the tenant has a waterbed!)

-If your landlord tries to ask for more than state law allows don't be afraid to challenge them.
+If your landlord tries to ask for more than state law allows, don't be afraid to challenge them.

 Note - these limits only refer to security deposits and don't include other amounts that a landlord can rightfully ask you to provide (e.g. the last month's rent or a non-refundable pet deposit).

 Generally, the landlord should not be profiting in terms of interest from your security deposit as the money remains yours and is only held by the landlord.

 Most states require the landlord to return your deposit to you within a specified time limit.
 If they don't do so, and don't give you an itemized statement of why they are withholding funds (e.g. damage, unpaid rent etc.), they could be ordered by a court to pay you a penalty.

 In New York the limit is 14 days - in Arkansas it’s 60, so the limit really does vary.
 There are also some states where the limit depends on whether the tenant disputes the deductions.